Nonparametric risk bounds for time-series forecasting: Statistical learning theory for i.i.d. data

-The concentration results in \autoref{thm:vapnik} and \autoref{cor:vapnik} work well for independent data.
-The first shows how quickly averages concentrate around their expectations: exponentially fast in the size of the data.
-The second result generalizes the first from a single function to entire function classes.
-Both results, as stated, depend critically on the independence of the random variables.
-For time series, we must be able to handle dependent data.
-In particular, because time-series data are dependent, the length $n$ of a sample path $Y_1,\ldots,Y_n$ exaggerates how much information it contains.
-Knowing the past allows forecasters to predict future data (at least to some degree), so actually observing those future data points gives less information about the underlying process than in the IID case.
-Thus, while in \autoref{thm:hoeffding} the probability of large discrepancies between empirical means and their expectations decreases exponentially in $n$, in the dependent case, the effective sample size may be much less than $n$ resulting in looser bounds.
+The concentration result in \autoref{thm:vapnik} works well for independent data.
+However, for time series, we must be able to handle dependent data.
+In particular the length $n$ of a sample path $Y_1,\ldots,Y_n$ exaggerates how much information it contains relative to independent observations.
+Knowing the past allows forecasters to predict future data (at least to some degree), so actually observing those future data points gives less information about the underlying process than in the i.i.d.\ case.
+Thus, while in \autoref{thm:vapnik} the probability of large discrepancies between empirical means and their expectations decreases exponentially in $n$, in the dependent case, the effective sample size may be much less than $n$, resulting in looser bounds.